nickbarrett645/thm-blog/src/blogs/day-14.md

 {{ page.date.toDateString }}

-Busy day at work, and eneded up working late trying to get stuff done.
-I only did the first question of the [Network Services 2](https://tryhackme.com/room/networkservices2) to keep the streak alive.
+Busy day at work, and ended up working late trying to get stuff done.
+I did the first question of the [Network Services 2](https://tryhackme.com/room/networkservices2) to keep the streak alive.

-Tomorrow I'll be busy again, but I will try to get up early and get back at it!
+Tomorrow I'll be busy again, but I will try to get up and get back at it!